Stari Prisad

 Stari Prisad is a unihabitated village and the old settlement of Prisad in Prilep, North Macedonia.
 Stari Prisad partly was one of the 4 villages which made up the name Prisad Island, an Antarctic island.

+According to the 1467–68 Ottoman defter, Prisad had 19 households and 3 bachelors.
+The register displayed a majority Albanian and mixed Slavic-Albanian anthroponomy.